WICG/transfer-size/README.md

 ## Reporting
-TSP (Transfer Size Policy) will leverage the [Reporting API](http://wicg.github.io/reporting/) to send reports of violations.
-The response header will be used to configure network-based reports.
+TSP (Transfer Size Policy) will leverage the [Reporting API](http://wicg.github.io/reporting/) to send reports of violations to the default reporting group.
+To change the reporting group, use the report-to field in the Transfer-Size-Policy response header.
 To observe reports of TSP violations in JavaScript, the intent is to use the proposed [ReportingObserver](https://github.com/WICG/reporting/blob/master/EXPLAINER.md).

 ## Privacy & Security